mindreframer/sheriff/Readme.md

       end
     end

+### Summaries
+With summaries you can aggregate multiple reports, to e.g. compare responses.

 ### [Resque](https://github.com/defunkt/resque)
 To keep Sheriff responsive, report processing should be queued in Resque.<br/>
 Install redis on localhost and set `resque: true` in config.yml<br/>